 Restaurant Kinsley

-While the offerings evolve throughout the year, the burger has become a staple and is widely considered one of the best in Kingston.
-Whether you’re staying at the hotel or looking for a polished dinner spot in the city, Restaurant Kinsley remains one of the best restaurants in Kingston, NY for a thoughtful, ingredient-driven meal.
+The menu blends Hudson Valley farm-to-table ingredients with subtle global influences, resulting in a seasonal, tightly focused offering that changes regularly based on what is available locally.
+They also have one of the better burgers in Kingston.
+Whether you’re staying at the hotel or looking for a polished dinner spot in the city, Restaurant Kinsley remains one of the best places to eat in Kingston, New York for a thoughtful, ingredient-driven meal.

 Le Canard Enchaine